 As a result, when I get off the train or to the front of the queue, my smartphone is already in my hand, while my wallet is still in my pocket ……….

 Thanks to this tip from Wired magazine last year, I developed a habit of tapping my phone through the turnstiles on my commute and pretty much anywhere that I can when my phone is already in my hand – which requires far less effort than struggling through the layers of coats and jackets than the average commuter has to rummage through to get at their wallet during these cold winter months.

 Reuters quotes a recent report from Visa Europe that states that more than one billion contactless transactions were made during 2015 and all projections forecast this number to continue to rise substantially in 2016.
-“Tapping” is already fast becoming a global habit and I think we will soon see phones being used to tap more often than cards for the reason I have stated above – until the next thing of course – I’m eagerly awaiting the delivery of my contactlessly enabled payment wearable in the form of the Kerv ring – but then that’s what being an early adopter is all about – it’s habit forming 🙂
+“Tapping” is already fast becoming a global habit and I think we will soon see phones being used to tap more often than cards for the reason I have stated above – until the next thing of course – since receiving it in April 2017, I’ve not removed my contactless enabled payment wearable in the form of the K – ring from my finger!!
+But then that’s what being an early adopter is all about – it’s habit forming 🙂